8.3. Basic Types of Experimental Design

 Fig. 8.4 Completely Randomized Design

 Let’s walk through implementing a CRD with a concrete example.
-Suppose we want to test the effects of four different medications on blood pressure of 40 healthy adults: one control (placebo) and three treatment groups with different dosage levels.
+Suppose we want to test the effects of four different medications on the blood pressure of 40 healthy adults.

 • Step 1: Identify experimental units and determine the treatment groups.
-In the current context, the experimental units would be the 40 human participants.
+The experimental units would be the 40 human participants.
 The treatment groups are:

 • Group 1: Control (placebo)